CTSI-Sponsored RAP Funding

 Career Development Awards

-- Under-represented Faculty in Clinical and Translational Research Awards
+- Under-Represented Faculty & Senior Fellows in Clinical and Translational Research Awards

 These awards aim to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia.